 Cost to replace air handler and condenser

-Replacing an air handler costs $1,500 to $3,400 on average.
+Replacing an air handler costs $1,500 to $3,400.
 Replacing the air handler and condenser together is recommended unless the air handler is less than 5 years old, has no problems, and is under warranty.

 The AC condenser and air handler work together and must be compatible:

-- Mismatched size, SEER rating, or manufacturer leads to significant problems like reduced efficiency and early system failure.
+Mismatched sizes, SEER ratings, or manufacturers lead to significant problems like reduced efficiency and early system failure.

 Cost to replace condenser and evaporator coil

-Replacing an evaporator coil costs $400 to $1,000 under warranty or $650 to $2,400 not under warranty.
+Replacing an evaporator coil costs $400 to $1,000 if under warranty or $650 to $2,400 if not under warranty.
 The evaporator and condenser coils work together to cool the home: